dustinpierce/Healthcare_Stroke/README.md

 ### **Data Source(s)**
 ***
-We obtained our dataset from Kaggle [Healthcare Dataset Stroke Data](https://www.kaggle.com/asaumya/healthcare-dataset-stroke-data)
+We obtained our dataset from Kaggle [Healthcare Dataset Stroke Data](https://www.kaggle.com/asaumya/healthcare-dataset-stroke-data).
+This dataset contains information on more than 40,000 patients along dimensions such as gender, BMI, smoke history, and more.